Arrol Gantry: Construction

 The Belfast gantry was commissioned by the White Star Line and Harland and Wolff and built by Sir William Arrol & Co. in 1908.
 It was 840 ft feet long, 270 ft feet wide and 228 ft feet high.
-It was an essential part of the infrastructure needed for the construction of the and and remained in use until it was demolished in the 1960s to create space for storage and car parking.
+It was an essential part of the infrastructure needed for the construction of the and and remained in use until it was demolished in the late 1960s to create space for storage and car parking.